 The initial page allows the user to choose between Standard Mode and Surveillance Mode on the switch.
 This can be changed at any time by returning to the Smart Wizard.

-For more information on the Surveillance Mode features of the switch, please refer to the Surveillance Mode Web UI Reference Guide.
+For more information on the Surveillance Mode features of the switch, please refer to the Web User Interface - Surveillance Mode section.

-Figure 4-1 Web Mode window
+Figure 4-2 Web Mode window